AdityaMulgundkar/opencv-nuget/README.md

 # OpenCV NuGet Package with support for multiple msvc versions

 ## Status Report - OpenCVNuget
 OpenCVNuget package is built for simpler importing of the [OpenCV project](https://github.com/opencv/opencv) in C++ projects.
-NuGet provides ease of installation with the ability to produce and consume packages quickly.
+NuGet provides ease of installation with the ability to produce, distribute and consume packages quickly.
 Using a NuGet package avoids the requirement of manually building the OpenCV project using CMake and importing (linking and configuring) the relevant lib and dll files in your project.

 ## Mentors
 - Miguel Lourenço